Azure/azure-workload-identity/examples/terraform-aks/README.md

 # Azure Workload Identity w/ Terraform + AKS

-Terraform modules to create an AKS Cluster with active OIDC that integrates with Workload Identity, allowing your pods to connect to Azure resources using Managed Identity.
+Terraform modules to create an AKS Cluster with active OIDC that integrates with Workload Identity, allowing your pods to connect to Azure resources using Azure AD Application.

 This example is a Terraform implementation of the Workload Identity [Quick Start](https://azure.github.io/azure-workload-identity/docs/quick-start.html) guideline.